Learn

-The question of when to start anti wrinkle treatment is one of the most common things people search for before their first cosmetic consultation.
+The question of when to start wrinkle treatment is one of the most common things people search for before their first cosmetic consultation.
 The answer is genuinely individual dependent, but there are a few clinical principles that make the decision clearer.

 Why There Is No Universal Right Age

-Age is not the primary variable in determining when anti wrinkle treatment is appropriate.
+Age is not the primary variable in determining when wrinkle treatment is appropriate.
 Two people of the same age can have meaningfully different muscle activity levels, different skin quality histories and different rates of line progression.
-A 28-year old with highly active upper face muscles and crease marks visible at rest may have a more compelling clinical case for anti wrinkle treatment than a 38-year old whose lines are still primarily dynamic and slowly progressing.
+A 28-year old with highly active upper face muscles and crease marks visible at rest may have a more compelling clinical case for wrinkle treatment than a 38-year old whose lines are still primarily dynamic and slowly progressing.

 The relevant clinical factors are muscle strength and movement in the areas of concern, how quickly lines are progressing from dynamic (visible during expression) to static (visible at rest), skin quality and elasticity, and the goals and preferences of the individual.
 These are all assessed during a clinical consultation.
 Age provides context but does not determine the recommendation.